Article I. Name

 Article VII.
 Audits

-An independent audit of the financial records of the Organization shall be performed each year prior to the Annual Meeting.
+An independent review of the financial records of the Organization shall be performed every three (3) years from prior review.

 Article VIII.
 No Private Inurement